 Got that “special” question to ask?
 Get the stars on your side – as long as you’re sure your prospective partner will view it as cute rather than cheesy.

 Line up a lengthy session of Elite Dangerous, set Kubrick’s classic 2001: A Space Oddysey to play – whatever takes your fancy that could feel even more immersive when you’re in a room that is quite literally full of stars, whether that’s a family movie night, a wedding or your next party.

 What are my Galaxy projector options?

 There’s a wide range of projectors that will fling star fields indoors at a range of price points.
-Here’s some options available on Amazon Australia:
+Here are some options available on Amazon Australia:

 A galaxy light that can switch between stars, moons or projected waves.

-A 3 mode galaxy projector with voice activation and an automatic power-off option.
+A three-mode galaxy projector with voice activation and an automatic power-off option.